vistadataproject/vistadataproject.github.io/_posts/2016-01-15-introduction.md

 <img style="padding-left: 5em" src="/assets/vdp-simple4.png"/>

-But what does this mean?
 How does this work?

+__Executive explanation__...
+Sources of available VA metadata (internal to VISTA and external) will be transformed and incorporated into an single industry-standard, machine-processable data model, which is then annotated, categorized, normalized, and enhanced to support patient-centric security and symmetric read/write.
+This enriched data model is then embedded  in VISTA and operationalized as a server-side Node.js-based Master VISTA Data Model.

+__Twitter explanation__: VISTA has a Data Model.
+Let's use it!

  <!--more-->

->__Figure explanation:__ Sources of available VA metadata (internal to VISTA and external) will be transformed and incorporated into a integrated, industry-standard, machine-processable data model, which is then annotated, categorized, normalized, and enhanced to support patient-centric security and symmetric read/write.
-This enriched data model is then embedded  in VISTA and operationalized as a server-side Node.js-based security-enabled symmetric read/write Master VISTA Data Model.

-<p class="pull-right" data-pullquote=" Twitter Explanation:  VISTA Has a Data Model!"></p>

-__Creating the Master VISTA Data Model__
+#### Creating the Master VISTA Data Model

 In nine easy steps..